danielyxie/bitburner/doc/source/netscript/basicfunctions/growthAnalyze.rst

 .. js:function:: growthAnalyze(hostname/ip, growthAmount)

     :param string hostname/ip: IP or hostname of server to analyze
     :param number growthAmount: Multiplicative factor by which the server is grown.
 Decimal form.
+Must be >= 1.
     :returns: The amount of grow() calls needed to grow the specified server by the specified amount
     :RAM cost: 1 GB